Is Paul Selig the Esther Hicks we wanted? The contrast are stark but most break between consistency (Selig) and contradiction (Hicks.)

-The Guides start with the simplest truth: “I am the word,” and with that, suggest for everyone that we are physical manifestations of God.
-Not separate.
+The Guides start with the simplest truth: “I am the word,” and with that, suggest that everything in the world, including you and me, are physical manifestations of God.

-And finally, Abraham celebrates materialistic spiritualism.
+And finally, Abraham celebrates a spiritualism embedded in materialism.
 Always big on big cars.
-And perfect mates manipulated to meet your desires.
+And perfect mates nothing more in mind than meeting your desires.

-As a bottom line, the Guides don’t promise anything other than an expanding growth experience of yourself, fulfillment on your own truthful terms.
+As a bottom line, the Guides don’t offer anything more than expanding awareness, fulfillment through self-realization.

 And escape from fear based selfishness.